jlewisit/e-commerce-server-side/README.md

 E-Commerce is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.
 E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.

-## My Goal
+## About the Project

-My goal iss to build the entire back end for an e-commerce site.
+I've built the entire back end for an e-commerce site.
 I've configured an Express.js API to use Sequelize to interact with a MySQL database.

-I am still working on some bugs, but I've provided a link to a walkthrough video that demonstrates its current functionality.
-The link to the video is here:  https://watch.screencastify.com/v/kCYbaYzW3ihNWz54FtGZ
+I've provided a link to a walkthrough video that demonstrates its current functionality.
+The link to the video is here:

 ## User Story